real-yfprojects/sphinx-polyversion/docs/sphinx/guide/getting-started.rst

 environment of your project and have written some documentation that builds with `sphinx-build`.

+For this tool it doesn't matter which branch you are working on as it will query the whole git repository for branches and tags to build documentation for.
+However you will need to fetch all the references that should be visible to the tool.
+However the tool will always use the configuration currently checked out.

 ..
 TODO: link sphinx docs / sphinx build

 Configuring `sphinx-polyversion`